Vision & Contributors

 As inheritors of the Enlightenment, the U.S. Constitution, and human liberty enjoyed as never before in human history, we also inherited a religious patchwork of various traditions that keep the body of Christ divided, though united in a tolerance protected by the law.

-[Disclaimer: This website is not an official affiliated or associated with the Church of Jesus Christ of Latter-day Saints.]
+[Disclaimer: This website is not endorsed or officially associated with the Church of Jesus Christ of Latter-day Saints.]

 Author, Scott Thormaehlen